jaquinocode/pineapple-chatbot-manual/README.md

 ![Wiki](https://i.imgur.com/JWiTSDH.png)

-Below is a quick table of contents for the sake of convenience, but note this is a rudimentary summary.
-The Wiki has the actually complete and up-to-date list of all our docs.
+Below is a quick table of contents for the sake of convenience.

 ## Table of Contents
-table of contents goes here
+Note: this list is only a rudimentary summary.
+The Wiki has the official Table of Contents and along with an up-to-date list of all our docs.
 * stuff 1
   * stuff 2
 * stuff 3